* Important *

 The WordPress development team has removed the Underline and Justify buttons from the visual editor in version 4.7, as it was felt that underlining text can confuse readers who may interpret it as a hyperlink and the justify button was removed because most web browsers that render CSS and HTML lack sophisticated page layout functions to adjust the gaps left in words by justification and can make text less readable.

 (Underline And Justify Buttons Removed From The Editor In WordPress 4.7)

 Although the buttons have been removed from the toolbar, you can still use the keyboard shortcuts for both buttons (see below).

-In addition to using the buttons in the content editor toolbar, you can use the power key combinations below as you type.
-This can help you work faster …
+In addition to using the buttons on the editor toolbar menu, you can use the key combinations below as you type.
+This can help to add and format content faster …

 Additional Formatting Shortcuts

-Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …
+Add 3 horizontal dashes to create a horizontal line and enclose your text in backticks to turn it into <code> …

 The formatting shortcuts for horizontal lines and code are shown below …

 To learn how to enhance the WordPress visual editor with additional formatting features, see the tutorial below: